sumikara/yaksuderma-shopify-ai-theme/.ai/brand-brief.md

 The design should feel like:

-> A trustworthy Korean aesthetics e-commerce store that offers authentic products at fair prices with helpful customer support.
+> A trustworthy Korean aesthetics e-commerce store that offers original products at fair prices with helpful customer support.

-## 11. Color Strategy
+## 15. Color Strategy

 Color must support three psychological goals: